henriksimons/just-some-java/README.md

 Example successful response body: `Account{id='1', owner=Person{id='19990101XXXX'}}`

-RequestBody parameter accountId is mandatory and a missing value vill result in:
 If no accounts exits 500 Internal Server Error will be thrown with the following body: `No account with id {id} exists.`

 ## GET /account